Make a Move (Incubus song)

-"Make a Move" is a single released by alternative rock band Incubus, released from the soundtrack to the film Stealth.
+"Make a Move" is a single released by American alternative rock band Incubus, released from the soundtrack to the film Stealth.

 The song utilizes a unique melodic structure in that its main guitar and bass riffs are in the key of E minor, while lead vocalist Brandon Boyd's melody is performed in the key of E major, with the notes cleverly placed to prevent the clashing minor third (G) and major third (G#) from occurring simultaneously.

 The single peaked at number 17 on the Billboard Modern Rock chart.